Uchide no kozuchi: Issun bōshi

 In the legend, the one-inch tall Issun-boshi, after leaving his parents’ home, comes under the employ of a wealthy daimyō, whose daughter is an attractive princess.
 Although scorned for his height, he is given the job of accompanying the princess.
 While traveling together, they are attacked by an oni, who deals with pesky Issun-boshi by swallowing him.
 He defeats the Oni by pricking him from within with his needle/sword.
 The Oni spits out Issun-boshi and drops the 'Uchide-no-Kozuchi as he runs away.
 In the otogi-zōshi, he then shakes out opulent riches with the mallet and becomes a court favorite.
 In the better-known modernized versions, the princess uses the power of the mallet to grow him to full size.
 At the end of the story, Issun-bōshi and the princess are married.

 History

 Etymology

-The word uchi de no kozuchi literally translates to "striking-out [little] hammer", or "hammer that strikes anything out [that is desired]".
+The phrase uchide no kozuchi literally translates to "striking-out [little] hammer", or "hammer that strikes anything out [that is desired]".
 In plainer speech it is understood that the hammer is to be shaken or swung.